GispoCoding/pytest-qgis/README.md

 ## QgisBot

 Class to hold common utility methods for interacting with QGIS.
+Check [test_qgis_bot.py](tests%2Ftest_qgis_bot.py) for usage examples.
 Here are some of the methods:

-* `create_feature_with_attribute_dialog` method to create a feature with default values using QgsAttributeDialog.
+* `create_feature_with_attribute_dialog` method can be used to create a feature with default values using QgsAttributeDialog.
 This ensures that all the default values are honored and for example boolean fields are either true or false, not null.
 * `get_qgs_attribute_dialog_widgets_by_name` function can be used to get dictionary of the `QgsAttributeDialog` widgets.
   Check the test [test_qgis_ui.py::test_attribute_dialog_change](./tests/visual/test_qgis_ui.py) for a usage example.